2015 Undergraduate Summer Research Fellowship

 Part A: To be Completed By Student

 If above is checked, you need to contact your faculty mentor to complete the application for review.
-Note: The final review of your application will be delayed until this step has been completed.
+No research funds will be released until completion of compliance review (research exempt or approved).

 : I plan to have a part-time job and spend up to 25 hours each week working

 : I plan to have a full-time job and spend more than 25 hours each week working